qlik-oss/core-website/docs/documentation/recipes/web-platform.md

 A connection to the QIX Engine could not be established.
 Most probably the QIX Engine container is not up and running.
 Bring the QIX Engine back up with `docker-compose up -d`.
-Make sure that the port in the [compose](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-chart/docker-compose.yml) file is the same as in the enigma config that is created in the config object in [app.js](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-chart/src/app.js).
+Make sure that the port in the [compose](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-chart/docker-compose.yml) file is the same as in the enigma config thatis created in the config object in [app.js](https://github.com/qlik-ea/getting-started-with-web-platform/blob/master/hello-chart/src/app.js).

 - Error: for engine.
 Cannot create container for service engine: X: drive is not shared.